You-Gao/Blog/_books/2025-06-30-vibecoding.md

 The solution to the above problem, and frankly, when there will be no more human software engineers, is when AI can take "*Diagram as Code*".

 The same thing exists in the "*No-code*" space for web design, where all you need is a web designer constructing interfaces using design principles.
-Traditionally, you would have a web developer build out the UI because under the UI is a web browser that intakes HTML/CSS/JS.
+Traditionally, you would have a web developer build out the UI because under the UI is a web browser rendering HTML/CSS/JS.

 All the jobs left are the ones doing "*conceptual*" work.
 A layer above what we would call "*developer*" work.
 Essentially, they focus on if the app is functioning how it's supposed to, not how it is functioning.